wrapl/minilang/docs/library/tasks.rst

 :mini:`type tasks < function`
    A dynamic set of tasks (function calls).
 Multiple tasks can run in parallel (depending on the availability of a scheduler and/or asynchronous function calls).

-.. _fun-tasks:

-:mini:`fun tasks(Max?: integer, Min?: integer): tasks`
-   Creates a new :mini:`tasks` set.

-   If specified,  at most :mini:`Max` functions will be called in parallel (the default is unlimited).

-   If :mini:`Min` is also specified then the number of running tasks must drop below :mini:`Min` before more tasks are launched.